GeorgesCoding/GeorgesCoding/README.md

 📗 I'm an Electrical Engineering student at the University of Waterloo.

-🔭 Currently working on my [portfolio website](https://georgescoding.com) built using pure HTML, JS & CSS.
+🔭 Currently working on my [portfolio website](https://georgescoding.com) built using HTML, JS & CSS.

 🖥️ Interested in electrical hardware/systems and software development.